hashelq/dosu/readme.txt

 	Before using it, add +s: "chmod +s ./dosu"

 This is a short program that
 	1. Checks if the user has group "dosu"
 	2. Checks if the entered password is correct for the user
-3. Runs a program as so if all requirements above are meet.
+	3. Runs specified program as ROOT if all requirements above are meet.

+Usage:
+	dosu <any program> <any other argument>

+Note:
+	There is no a prompt.
+	Just type your password after you run the program.

 In other cases, it returns an uppercased error code.